Eugene-Fed/test_for_MindSet/README.md

 After 103 epochs - loss: ~ 1.3, accuracy: ~ 0.78
 - [x] Convert all letters in the training dataset to uppercase and thus reduce the classifier from 76 to 41 (without '0' and '3' numbers).
 After 150 epochs - loss: ~ 0.98, accuracy: ~ 0.78
 - [x] Rewrite `dataset_generator.ipynb` for use only uppercase letters to create dataset.
-Original dataset has 'a' and 'b' liters in it names that means: 'a' - lowercase, 'b' - uppercase frases.
+Original dataset has 'a' and 'b' liters in it names that means: 'a' - lowercase, 'b' - uppercase phrases.
 **After 150 epochs - loss: ~ 0.51, accuracy: ~ 0.91**
 - [x] Add margins around characters in production data and increase image contrast (make the background lighter).
 As an example, take images from the training sample.
 - [ ] Add and use `Tesseract OCR` library to check the quality of images used for recognition.